JeffersonLab/trackingML/docs/examples/ex_toy3/README.md

 tested this on a computer without any GPUs so it may not work correctly.

 Once the network is trained, you can run the test.py script to run it on the TEST data set.
-This will produce two ascii files used by the plot_results.C and plot_outputs.C root macros.
-The first of these will make a pair of plots showing the resolution achieved by the model.
-The second will make a 2D plot of the first 100 tracks so you can see the distribution of outputs.
+This will produce a couple of plots using matplotlib so that will need to be installed.